manbeardgames/manbeardgames.github.io/docs/tutorials/monogame-3-8/scene-transitions/01-introduction.md

     - 'scene transition'
     - 'scene'
     - 'scenes'
-description: 'A tutorial on create scene transition effects in a MonoGame project.'
+description: 'A tutorial on creating scene transition effects in a MonoGame project.'
-image:
+image: /img/mgb_cookie.svg
-slug: /tutorials/scenes/introduction
+slug: /tutorials/monogame-3-8/scene-transitions/introduction
 ---

-In this tutorial series, we'll go over the concept of a game *scene*, what it means for our game, and how we can implement the idea in code.
+# Introduction
+In the previous tutorial, we went through the steps of adding a `Scene` class and implementing it in to our `Game1` class.
+With this, we were able to change from one scene to another using the `ChangeScene(Scene)` method we created.
+However, when we changed scenes, visually, it was less than impressive.
+One scene pops out and the new one pops in almost instantly.

+In this tutorial, we're going to fix that.
+We're going to adjust what we did previous so that we can have different effects to transition our scenes out and in.

 ## Prerequisites
 The following are the prerequisites if you plan to follow along with this tutorial in code.

 * MonoGame 3.8
     * The code has not been tested against **MonoGame 3.7.1**.
 It should still function the same, however no guarantees are given.
-* A new game project
-    * This tutorial starts with a fresh **MonoGame Cross-Platform Desktop Application (OpenGL)** project.
+* Completion of the previous [Scenes](../scenes/introduction) tutorial.
+    * This tutorial builds off the code that was created in the previous tutorial series.

 ## Tutorial Structure
 Due to the size of this tutorial, I have opted to break it down into smaller pages.
 At the bottom of each page in this tutorial, you'll find a button to click which will take you to the next page in the series, or the previous page if you wish to go back one.